abstract-enough/bss-paper/README.md

-adding noise to the receiver end means, if I need better result for tougher distance or SNR, try larger number of receivers, as this is like more samples in a neural network problem

 add abstract sentence about no modulation requirment, no prior stat on signal

 Blind Source Separation of Inverse Square Law Signals with no Prior